gerti98/MemoryGameMobile/README.md

 # MemoryGameMobile
  Mobile version of the popular Memory Game, powered by Flutter and Firebase.

  This project isn't uploaded in any store (like Google Play or App Store).
-If you want to try this mobile project on PC you should install an Android emulator (like [BlueStacks](https://www.bluestacks.com/it/index.html)) and install the .apk file in the main directory.
+If you want to try this mobile project on PC you should install an Android emulator (like [BlueStacks](https://www.bluestacks.com/it/index.html)) and install the `MemoryGameDefinitiveEdition.apk` file in the main directory.

 <div >